OpacityLabs/opacity-local/README.md

-# Opacity AVS Node
+# Opacity Local

-This repository contains the configuration and setup for running Opacity AVS (Actively Validated Service) nodes using Docker Compose.
+This repository contains the configuration and setup for running the Opacity AVS (Actively Validated Service) infrastructure using Docker Compose.

 ## Prerequisites